Kavie12/youtube-clone/README.md

 # Summary

-This is a clone of Youtube web page that has been created with React and Tailwind
+This is a clone of user interface of Youtube that has been created with React and Tailwind Available pages - Home, Channel, Video page

 # References